 The affect, caused by the use of ritual settings and gestures, music and hypnotising smells, visuals (a.o.
 The Rite, 2017), but also just by causing an interaction, playing psychological tricks or by creating a still life within her performances (which evoke the viewer to reflect upon their own behaviour, thoughts and feelings), plays the key role in her aim to connect to all kinds of people through her performances.

-At the age of 18, Jessica moved to Rotterdam to study fine-arts at the Willem de Kooning academy, and to start a pop-up gallery together with fellow students called Downw_arts (2008-2013), for which she coordinated and curated about 20 exhibitions.
+At the age of 18, Jessica moved to Rotterdam to study fine-arts at the Willem de Kooning academy, and to start a pop-up gallery together with fellow students called Downw_arts (2008-2013), for which she coordinated and curated many exhibitions.

 Starting her studies as a painter, but quickly evolving towards making performance art.
 And in that way, integrating her love for theatre and music, for which she had been taking classes from 2005 - 2008 at Jongerentheater Quint and the Hofpleintheater LOT, into her fine-art performances.
 During her studies at the Willem de Kooning academy, she also took classes in philosophy from a.o.
 Henk Oosterling, Awee Prins and Jos de Mul at the Erasmus University, as the minor degree for her bachelor.